khangesh9420/Azure_Devops_Pipeline_with_Sonarqube_Analysis/README.md

 ## Prerequisites

 Before you begin, ensure you have met the following requirements:

 - Install [.NET SDK 8.0](https://dotnet.microsoft.com/download/dotnet/8.0)
 - Install [GIT](https://docs.github.com/en/desktop/installing-and-authenticating-to-github-desktop/installing-github-desktop)
 - Install [Docker](https://www.docker.com/get-started)
 - You have an [Azure DevOps](https://dev.azure.com/) account and the necessary permissions to create and run CI/CD pipelines.

-## Clone and build the project locally
+## Clone and Build the Project Locally

 ### Cloning the Repository